NCAR/ccpp-framework/doc/migration.md

-When a host variable carries `active = (<condition>)`, the host's contract with the cap is "this variable's storage is only valid when the condition holds".  capgen-ng honors that contract differently depending on the matching scheme arg's optionality:
+When a host variable carries `active = (<condition>)`, the host's contract with the cap is "this variable's storage is only valid when the condition holds".  capgen honors that contract differently depending on the matching scheme arg's optionality:

 **Scheme arg is `optional = True`** — the cap uses pointer association